sygmaprotocol/docs/docs/01-introduction/04-governance.md

 #### Administrative Multisigs

-The admin multisig is a 3-of-5 and includes actions such as adding new tokens and application handlers, changing fee structures, withdrawing fees, or changing access permissions.
+The admin multisig is a 3-of-5 and includes actions such as:
+- Registering resources and routes
+- Withdrawing fees
+- Changing fees
+- Changing a fee handler

 As these actions may have significant financial impact, the admin governance process follows a strict off-chain preparation and review and on-chain review and signing.
 The admin multisig also covers a set of super administrative privileges, such as pausing the bridge, that is required in order to be able to reduce the impact of security incidents.

 #### Community Multisigs

-The community multisig is a 4-of-6 and include actions such as adding liquidity, withdrawals of said liquidity from handlers, or migrating fee handlers.
-Under normal circumstances, the community multisig simply acts as an observer.
-However, in incidents of high security impact, the community multisig is able to provide a rapid response.
+The community multisig is a 4-of-6 and includes one action:
+- *adminWithdraw* (withdraw liquidity from the handler)

 The community multisig is listed at the following Gnosis Safe Proxy contract address [0xc4d8b2F5501C765dE0C5E12550118F397B197D05](https://etherscan.io/address/0xc4d8b2F5501C765dE0C5E12550118F397B197D05), and is currently made up of members from **ChainSafe Systems** and **Phala Network**:

 | Name            | Organization      |
 |-----------------|-------------------|